makenowjust/crustache/README.md

 **NOTE:** Please run `git submodule update --init` before running spec.

 This library's specs are put in `spec` directory.
-They can run by `crystal spec spec` command.
+They can run by `crystal spec` command.

 ## Contributing